-- Grow NJ Kids, New Jersey’s Quality Rating Improvement System, is New Jersey’s program to raise the quality of child care and early learning across the state.
-New Jersey is one of many states to participate in a Quality Rating Improvement System. http://www.grownjkids.gov/
+- Grow NJ Kids (GNJK), New Jersey’s Quality Rating Improvement System (QRIS), is New Jersey’s program to raise the quality of childcare and early learning across the state.
+New Jersey is one of many states to participate in a QRIS.

-- Norwescap’s Quality Improvement Specialists provide the first phase of technical assistance to help improve program quality and navigate through the Grow NJ Kids process.
+– Quality Improvement Specialists (QIS) provide the first phase of technical assistance to help improve program quality and navigate through the Grow NJ Kids process.

-- Norwescap Infant/Toddler Specialists provide technical assistance and training to all programs serving infants and toddler.
+- Infant/Toddler Specialists (ITS) provide technical assistance and training to all programs serving infants and toddlers.

-- Norwescap CFRS offers professional development opportunities to early childhood professionals in Hunterdon, Sussex and Warren Counties.
-CFRS offers a variety of topics tailored to the needs of individual providers.
-All workshop sessions include hands-on activities with experienced childcare experts.
-Professional development opportunities are listed on NJCCIS.com.
+- Professional Development Specialists (PDS) provide opportunities for training to early childhood professionals in Hunterdon, Sussex and Warren counties.
+Training courses address a variety of topics tailored to the needs of individual providers and are listed on NJCCIS.com.

 Referrals to Early Education Programs/Community Resources/Child Development Information